rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 end
 ~~~

-If further refinement, such as default arguments, are necessary, they are using
+At this point, `SyskitBasics::Profiles::Gazebo::ArmControl` has all the same definitions
+than `SyskitBasics::Profiles::ArmControl`, only with the `arm` tag replaced by
+`Base.ur10_dev`.
+Sometimes, more refinements are necessary, such as adding default
+arguments.
+You need then to use `define`, basing the new definition from its current
-the `define` syntax, but then use the `_def` accessor directly:
+version by using the `_def` accessor directly:

 ~~~ ruby
 module SyskitBasics